-We have audited the consolidated annual accounts of VidaCaixa, S.A.U. de Seguros y Reaseguros ("the Parent") and subsidiaries ("the Group"), which comprise the consolidated balance sheet as at 31 December 2017, and the consolidated profit and loss accounts, consolidated statement of changes in total equity, consolidated cash flow statement and notes to the consolidated annual accounts for the year then ended.
+We have audited the consolidated annual accounts of Vida-Caixa, S.A.U. de Seguros y Reaseguros (the Parent company) and its subsidiaries (the Group), which comprise the balance sheet as at December 31, 2018, and the income statement, statement of other comprehensive income, statement of changes in equity, cash flow statement and related notes, all consolidated, for the year then ended.

-In our opinion, the accompanying consolidated annual accounts fairly present, in all material respects, the consolidated equity and consolidated financial position of the Group as at 31 December 2017, and its consolidated results and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRSs) and the other provisions of the regulatory financial reporting framework applicable to the Group in Spain.
+In our opinion, the accompanying consolidated annual accounts present fairly, in all material respects, the equity and financial position of the Group as at December 31, 2018, as well as its financial performance and cash flows, all consolidated, for the year then ended, in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU) and other provisions of the financial reporting framework applicable in Spain.